raspberrypilearning/build-an-octapi/en/step_5.md

     **Dispy** uses psutil for reporting CPU usage of the servers in the cluster.

+- Ensure you are in the `/home/pi` directory by typing `cd /home/pi`.

 - Install the `stop_dispy.sh` script to allow you to safely shut down the servers from the client

     ```bash